teiid/teiid.io/content/about/basics/dataservices.md

 <div class="proj_basics">

-*   **Modeling environment**, to define the abstraction layers -- views and Web services
+*   **Design environment**, to define the abstraction layers -- views and Web services
 *   **Execution environment**, to actualize the abstract structures from the underlying data, and expose them through standard APIs.
 A query engine is a required part of the execution environment, to optimally federate data from multiple disparate sources.

 </div>